 A Catholic education provides students with more than just academic instruction.
 Students from Prep through to Year 12 are educated to develop academically, spiritually, socially, emotionally and physically to become compassionate and contributing members of our world.
 St Catherine’s is a college built on the Mercy tradition and values.
 Ignatian spirituality guides our unique Catholic vision and purpose of “finding God in all things”.
-The values of Justice, Compassion, Excellence, Service and reflecting on experience underpin our learning framework, culture and ways of proceeding.
-At St Catherine’s this is done through the House system, Personal Development program, Outdoor Education Program, community service and behaviour management.
+The values of Justice, Compassion, Excellence, Service and reflecting on experience underpin our learning framework and college culture.

 Our four college houses reflect our Mercy traditions and Ignatian spirituality.
-Students on Loyola Campus support house Care Groups, have monthly house meetings/assemblies and organise fundraising and Sports Carnivals.
 Our college houses are:

 McAuley House (red): Catherine McAuley was the founder of the Sisters of Mercy in Ireland.
 Driven by a deep faith and sense of charity, she built orphanages, schools and houses of refuge.
 Catherine had a great concern for the marginalised and calls us to not just talk about love and compassion but to do something about helping those in need in our community.